BND Hamburger Icon

 Editor's Rating: 8.7/10

 ShareBuilder 401k is a standout in the retirement benefits space because of its low fees.
-It specifically designs employer retirement plans with low-cost investment options to make sure that total investment fees remain under 1%.
-Plans start at $25 per month for solo 401(k) plans, plus 0.75% for plans with 11 to 25 participants and less than $500,000 in assets.
+It specifically designs employer retirement plans with low-cost investment options to make sure that total investment fees remain under 1 percent.
+Prices start at $8 per month for the Solo 401(k) Saver plan designed for self-employed individuals, while the Traditional 401(k) for businesses with employees starts at $110 per month that provides you with investment management oversight of 22 index funds, one money market and six model portfolios.

 Another big benefit of ShareBuilder 401k is that the entire process of setting up and administering a small business retirement plan is digital.
 All paperwork and administration are automated, and it’s easy to oversee your account from anywhere.
 Additionally, ShareBuilder 401k recently expanded its ETF options to include environmental, social and governance (ESG) funds for the first time.
 We like that this expands the investment options for participants.

-ShareBuilder 401k pairs you with a customer success manager to create a customized and detailed program that is tailored to your business’s and employees’ needs.
+ShareBuilder 401k pairs you with a customer success manager to create a customized and detailed program tailored to the needs of your business and employees.
 From vesting schedules to employee education efforts, ShareBuilder 401k can help you build a complete program.
 This way, you can focus on the financial goals of both your business and your employees.

 Fidelity is one of the largest privately owned financial services companies in the world.
 The firm provides a wide array of services, including individual retirement accounts and employer-sponsored retirement plans.
 Many of the IRA options can be opened without an advisor, including simplified employee pension (SEP) IRAs, which are a great cost-effective option for entrepreneurs.
 Accounts can be set up quickly and easily online.